cloudquery/cloudquery/website/pages/blog/auditing-service-account-keys-with-cloudquery.md

 AWS has a feature called [Access Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 Access Keys can be disabled by marking them inactive, so at the very least you can quickly pull the authorization without completely getting rid of the keys.
-However, if you 100% sure the key was leaked, the safest option would still be just removing the key completely.

 ## GCP